giuliodondi/kOS-Shuttle_OPS1/README.md

 ## VAB setup

+Build the Shuttle normally except for one important detail: **Place the left and right SSMEs first and the central SSMe last.** I will explain later on why this is necessary.

 In the VAB, make sure the vessel staging is as follows (from the first stage onwards) :
 - SSMEs
 - SRBs and any launch clamps